 Number 2. – Rust in Peace – Megadeth

-Is there any doubt in your mind that this could not be number 1?
+Is there any doubt in your mind that Megadeth’s magnum opus could not be this high on the list?
 Why not?
 This is the prime of Megadeth and even the best songwriting I’ve ever seen from the band.
 Everything I said that was good about “Killing is My Business…,” “Rust in Peace” is actually twice the awesomeness.
 It had the most innovative and the most groundbreaking guitar-riffs ever put in singular album.
 There isn’t a single bad song in “Rust In Peace;” the experience from beginning to end, each time you play “Rust in Peace,” is a fulfilling Metal experience.
 Ever since I’ve encountered this album, I haven’t encountered another Heavy Metal album that even approached to the effectiveness of this very album.
 It has a great balance of being so political and be so imaginative by putting the then US President, George H.W.
 Bush to be in this gigantic conspiracy of extraterrestrial activities.
 With an insane concept like that for an album, Megadeth spared no expense with what they were capable of in making this album.
 Even still to this day, I wonder how did they even pull off these songs that you don’t ever hear from any other Heavy Metal band.
 “Rust in Peace” is a classic, it’s a phenomenon, and most of all… it’s legendary!

 Number 1. – Sound of Perseverance – Death